athankefalas/swift-toasts/README.md

 When a `Toast` is presented its appearance is retrieved by the source's environment.
 A custom style can be implemented by creating a struct that conforms to the `ToastStyle` protocol.

-By using the `configuration` parameter and leveraging several environment values, a custom toast style can provide a pretty detailed and adaptive visual representation of the contents of a toast.
+By using the `configuration` parameter and leveraging several environment values, a custom toast style can provide a detailed and adaptive visual representation of a toast's contents.

 ``` Swift
 import SwiftUI